saharshgoenka/CSE412-SocialMediaSite/README.md

 ## Comments Page

 Clicking "View Comments" on the homepage directs users to the comments page.
 This page displays the tweet from the homepage that led to it, along with all comments on that tweet.
-Each comment includes a username, content, and timestamp of posting.
-Below the comments, a text box allows users to enter comment content and post it by clicking "Post Comment."
+Each comment includes a username, content, timestamp of when it was posted and a delete comment button.
+Pressing delete comment will allow the user to delete a comment if the user owns it.
+If the user does not won the comment that button will not be shown.
+Below the comments, a text box allows users to enter comment content and post it by clicking "Post Comment".
+Lastly, there is a delete tweet button at the very button.
+If the user owns the tweet then pressing delete tweet will delete the tweet and all comments associated with it.

+## Settings Page

+The settings page allows the useer to edit password, email and display_name.
+Pressing "Save Changes" will save these changes.
+There is also a "Delete Account" button.
+Pressing that will lead to entire usr deletion, all data related to the usr will be purged.